DAEN690-S22-OA/OceanicAirspaceProject/README.md

 At its core it is a Jupyternotebook that can be outside of Sagemaker in a standalone Jypyternotebook or as a standlone Python script but modifications would need to be done to get the data input and to store the data output.

+## Visualizations
+The main focus for visualizations in this project revolved around the usage of Tableau.
+A template of a Tableau dashboard has been provided labled "OceanicAirspace_Visualization.twbx".
+In the "Project Documentation" folder there are instructions on updating the data being visualized on the dashboard.

+NOTE:
+    - Prerequisite would be having already ran the "Detect_Potential_Loss_Separation.ipynb" scripts to generate the "visualization400Report" and "Visualization1000Report" reports which are the inputs for the dashboards.

 ## Build Status
 The project code is currently complete.
 No further updates or maintenance will be done on this code.